simply sash: double glazing↸

 Double Glazing Service

-Alternatively we can supply and fit complete new double glazed and draft proofed timber sash windows, made to measure and installed from around £1750.99 per window using vacuum treated softwood with hardwood beadings or from £2300.00 using Accoya which has a greater durability and extended painting intervals.
-These are starting prices for windows up to 1.5 m tall.
+Alternatively we can supply and fit complete new double glazed and draft proofed timber sash windows, made to measure and installed from around £1750.99 per window using vacuum treated softwood with hardwood sills and beadings or from £2500.00 using Accoya which has a greater durability and extended painting intervals.
+These are starting prices for windows up to 1.65 m tall.

-This includes two new wooden double glazed sashes, additional weights to counterbalance, a draught proofing service and installation.
-Once the remainder of the frames have been brought up to gloss by your decorator, your sash window will look like new.
+Installation starts at around £200 per window but is priced separately and depends what is involved, access etc. Once the remainder of the frames have been brought up to gloss by your decorator, your sash window will look like new.
+All figures plus VAT.

 We will do our best to give you all the information you need to make an informed decision.